Skip to main content

 Bifidobacterium longum SP54 and Reduced Prevalence of Gestational Diabetes Mellitus

-• Studied populations: pregnant women, especially those at high risk or overweight/obese
+• Studied populations: pregnant women at risk for gestational diabetes mellitus

 4 of 4 papers